ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-microsoft-azure-marketplace.markdown

     Provide an Account Type for the account.

 3.  **T&C and privacy policy**
-    Accept Terms & Conditions and our privacy policy.
+    Accept Terms & Conditions and the privacy policy.

 After providing the information, please click **Sign up**.

 ---

-Once you have done this, your account is ready to use.
+Your account is now ready to use.
 To sign in to the account, click **Continue to sign in**.

 !["Figure 7 - RavenDB Cloud Azure Marketplace Landing Page - successfully registration"](images\cloud-ravendb-azure-marketplace-landing-page-thank-you.png "Figure 7 - RavenDB Cloud Azure Marketplace Landing Page - successfully registration")